Health Education and Promotion

 What is Nutrition and Dietetics?

 At Benedictine University, we have over 40 years of demonstrated excellence in Nutrition.
 Founded in the sciences, our accredited Nutrition and Dietetics program (DPD) excels in areas of medical nutrition, wellness, and community health.
 To best prepare you for your career path, we immerse you in authentic experiences, including case studies, nutrition assessment, counseling, labs, and professional mentoring.
-Our USDA NIFA-funded Multicultural Scholars Program provides the opportunity for scholarships and community leadership development.
 Additional experiential opportunities include our study abroad nutrition course, research with faculty, and hands-on practica at worksites.

 Our BS in Nutrition and Dietetics program meets national certification requirements, as those who complete the program have the opportunity to sit for the national exam to earn the credential DTR (Dietetic Technician, Registered).